Home

 Three ways to print.
 Once a design is ready, Kiln routes it through three co-equal paths:

 1. Your printers.
-Control OctoPrint, Moonraker (Klipper), Bambu Lab, Elegoo, or Prusa Link machines on your local network -- or remotely via Bambu Cloud.
+Control OctoPrint, Moonraker (Klipper), Creality printers with reachable local Moonraker, Bambu Lab, Prusa Link, Elegoo, or any Marlin/RepRap printer via Direct USB on your local network -- or remotely via Bambu Cloud.
 Kiln handles the protocol translation.

 2. Search 3rd-party marketplaces.
 Find existing models across Thingiverse, MyMiniFactory, and Cults3D.
 Download, slice, and print -- or use them as starting points for custom designs.